musicslayer/self_publish_book/README.md

 ### Manuscript
 For a physical book, this is everything other than the front cover, back cover, and spine.
 It is everything that will be printed on regular paper i.e. front matter, body, and back matter.<br/><br/>
-This should be a PDF file, although a Word document may be a useful intermediary since it is easier to edit.
+This should be a PDF file, although a Word document may be a useful intermediary since it is easier to edit.<br/><br/>
+Although e-books do not have a "manuscript" per se, you can think of the combination of XHTML files as the e-book's manuscript.

 ### Parts of a Book
 A book is split into three potential parts: front matter, body, and back matter.
 Only the body is required to be present.